iMarluxia/DiscordBot/README.md

-# DISCOTINUED
+# DISCONTINUED
-Stopped developemet on this bot a while ago, didnt really have a use for it.
+Stopped development on this bot a while ago, didnt really have a use for it.
 Starting from scratch now that the API has evolved.
 Check out the PizzaBot repository.

 # Discord4J
 ![](https://travis-ci.org/nerd/Discord4J.svg)